 Installation & Initial Configuration

-The process of installation is very simple.
+The process of installing IPVanish is very simple.
 You download the installer, run it, and you’ll have your new VPN ready to be used within minutes.
 Our Score: 10/10.

 What’s interesting is that IPVanish comes already configured based on your system’s specs.
 This means that as soon as you log into your account, you’re ready to start using the application.
 Select a server, connect to it, and that’s pretty much it.

-We’ve come up with a list of basic and advanced features that every capable VPN should offer.
-So, the following table will let you know if IPVanish has managed to meet our expectations.
+We’ve come up with a list of basic and advanced features that every capable VPN should offer in 2020.
+So, the following results will let you know whether IPVanish has managed to meet our expectations.

 |DNS Leak Protection||YES|